programmfabrik/check-easydb5/README.md

 }
 ~~~~

-Set the default values, in this example in /etc/icinga/objects/generic-host_icinga.cfg (icinga is a nagios fork):
+Set the default values, in this example in /etc/icinga/objects/generic-host_icinga.cfg (Icinga is a Nagios fork):

 ~~~~
         _EASYDB5_WARN                   4